 Our museum customers appreciate the objectivity of Art Sentry’s security system’s audible alert.
 It triggers when anyone gets too close to your irreplaceable cultural treasures.
 And it avoids uncomfortable or embarrassing interactions between visitors and guards.
 Visitors prefer audible alerts over these potentially stressful interactions.
 One top U.S. Museum says it has received far fewer complaints regarding their security forces and improved scores received on visitor comment cards.
 Additionally, your guards focus more on positive interaction with visitors, creating an even better experience.

-With the system, security staff is no longer responsible for subjective judgment calls which protects the museum from accusations of discrimination.
+With the system, security staff is no longer responsible for subjective judgment calls, which protects the museum from accusations of discrimination.
 The system alerts everyone – no matter what they look like or how they’re dressed – when they cross into the protection zone.
 Museums using our system have seen a marked decrease in accusations of bias from visitors.
-Fewer accusations of bias leads to a more welcoming museum environment.
+Fewer accusations of bias lead to a more welcoming museum environment.

 Art Sentry compiles data from the alerts and provides statistical reporting and visual “event” data.
 This helps curators better present collections and modify art placement to further reduce touches.
 This also allows you to reposition your guard deployments to focus on securing the areas that need the most attention.
 Additionally, the system provides the data to assess and mitigate potential safety concerns based on how visitors make their way through exhibits.